 How therapy works

-This page explains the practicalities how therapy works – my policies regarding sessions, confidentiality, payment, cancellation, contact, etc.
+This page explains the practicalities of how therapy works – my policies regarding sessions, confidentiality, payment, cancellation, contact, etc.

 Sessions